 Some of our mountain trip itineraries include 1 or more nights at a refugio – mountain hut, sleeping on bunk beds in a dormitory-style setting.
 Blankets and pillows are provided, so most people bring a sewn sheet or bag liner, especially in summer.
 Another option is to bring one’s own lightweight sleeping bag.

 We have prepared a fairly comprehensive list of clothing and equipment in checklist format to help you in supervising the packing process.
-Please click here to see the list in PDF format.
+Please click here to see the list in PDF format: Camino de Santiago or Mountain.

 This list applies to Spring, Summer and Autumn activities.
 Naturally, there is room for personal choice and experienced travellers/hikers may take a good deal less than we recommend or other items we have not included.
 For example, if you come to walk the Camino in summer you might eliminate the warm long pants and the gloves.